-The Duke of Edinburgh's Award Scheme is offered as an extra-curricular activity at Glenalmond at Gold and Silver level.
-As a result we enjoy one of the highest success rates of any independent school in Scotland.
+The Duke of Edinburgh's Award Scheme is offered as an extra-curricular activity at Glenalmond.

-For more information contact our Outdoor Activity Co-ordinator and DofE Award Officer Mark Nichols
+For more information contact our Head of Outdoor Learning and DofE Manager Mark Nichols